DCM Grading Rubric

 Three-Pass Consistency

-• Low: Passes vary by more than 1.0 point
+• Low: Passes vary by more than 2 points

 Pro Tip: Getting an A-Grade Confidence Rating